I am literally a Hollywood housewife. We live in Hollywood, California, and I do not work at a traditional job.

-I grew up in a very small town in southern Oklahoma.
-The summer after I graduated from the state university, a broken heart and general itchiness sent me fleeing sight unseen to California.
+I grew up in a small town in southern Oklahoma.
+The summer after I graduated from college, a broken heart and general itchiness sent me fleeing sight unseen to California.
+I didn't know anyone, I didn't have a job.
 It was the most important decision I’ve ever made.

 That first year away from home was hard and scary and wonderful.
 I fell into television production, and for six years reality television ruled my world.
 I got to work on some amazing projects, and some not-so-amazing projects.
 When the novelty wore off, I knew I was in the wrong business.

-During that first year on the west coast, I met the cute guy who was to become my husband.
+During that first year on the west coast, I met the cute director who was to become my husband.
 He was my boss, and on the surface we couldn’t be more opposite.
+We got married a few years later, and started having babies a few years after that.

 *